carvalhorr/udacity-associate-android-developer-project2/README.md

 # About
 This project was developed as part of the Udacity Associate Android Developer Fast Track nanodegree.
 The app displays popular and best rated movies obtained from [The Movie DB](https://www.themoviedb.org) through its RESTful API.
 Intructions on how to setup the a api key can be found below

 After the project was submitted and graded by Udacity it is used as a learning project where new techniques are continually included.
-The extra techniques and libraries include:
+The extra techniques and libraries included so far are:
 - [Dagger2](https://google.github.io/dagger/)
 - [Retrofit](http://square.github.io/retrofit/)
 - [UI testing with Espresso](https://developer.android.com/training/testing/ui-testing/espresso-testing.html)